-1 side behind the meter make-ready infrastructure to the extent not available from utility 2 programs.
-2 Eversource has estimated that the average in front of the meter site cost will be 3 approximately \$130,000, for a total of \$650,000.
-In addition, Eversource's proposed funding 4 program includes up to \$1.4 million (i.e., \$280,000 per charging station site) for customer- 5 side behind the meter make-ready infrastructure.
+1 side behind the meter make-ready infrastructure to the extent not available from utility programs.2 Eversource has estimated that the average in front of the meter site cost will be 2 3 approximately \$130,000, for a total of \$650,000.
+In addition, Eversource's proposed funding program includes up to \$1.4 million (i.e., \$280,000 per charging station site) for customer-4 5 side behind the meter make-ready infrastructure.
 Eversource proposes to provide the 6 behind the meter make-ready infrastructure as a rebate to the customer, and treat those funds 7 as an expense.
 Eversource also proposes an additional \$50,000 for data collection and 8 program evaluation expenses.
 Eversource's total proposed amount for make-ready 9 infrastructure funding, therefore, is \$2.1 million.
 10 Q. Please explain how Eversource proposes to recover the costs associated with its 11 proposal.
 12 A. Eversource proposes to include the net value of the capital investments in rate base as part of 13 its next base distribution rate proceeding.
 With respect to the expenses, Eversource proposes 14 that they be recovered through a reconciling mechanism or, alternatively, that they be 15 deferred to a regulatory asset to be amortized following its next base rate case proceeding.
 16 Q. Please provide your assessment of Eversource's make-ready infrastructure funding 17 proposal.
-18 A. We believe that the funding amounts proposed by Eversource for make-ready infrastructure 18 19 A. We believe that the funding amounts proposed by Eversource for make-ready infrastructure both in front of the customer's meter and behind the customer's meter are reasonable and А. 19 Α. both in front of the customer's meter and behind the customer's meter are reasonable and
+18 A. We believe that the funding amounts proposed by Eversource for make-ready infrastructure 19 both in front of the customer's meter and behind the customer's meter are reasonable and 20 appropriate.
+We recommend that total capital for in front of the meter infrastructure be 21 capped at no more than \$650,000.
+With respect to customer-side behind the meter make-22 ready expenses, we support the proposed maximum funding level of \$1.4 million, provided